carueda/tscfg/readme.md

 ## configuration template

-tscfg can also generate user-oriented configuration templates from given config specs.
+tscfg can also generate user-oriented configuration templates from the given configuration schema.
 See [this wiki](https://github.com/carueda/tscfg/wiki/template-generation).